-The District's primary revenue sources are local property taxes, student enrollment fees, and State apportionment, which increased in fiscal year 2020-2021.
+The District's primary revenue sources are local property taxes, student enrollment fees, and State apportionment, which increased in total for the fiscal year 2021-2022.
 Property taxes levied and received from property within the District's boundaries increased during the year.